About Dr. Dan Levy

-To address this fundamental question, studies in Dr. Levy’s lab focus on the intracranial meninges (the dura, arachnoid and pia mater layers that cover the brain) and its trigeminal sensory innervation --the peripheral neuronal population whose activation has been most directly implicated in the genesis of headaches.
-The responses of meningeal sensory afferents are examined using in-vivo extracellular single-unit electrophysiology in anesthetized animals, as well as in awake animals using a state-of-the-art two-photon calcium imaging approach.
+To address this fundamental question, research in the Levy lab focuses on the intracranial meninges (the dura, arachnoid and pia mater layers that cover and protect the brain) and its sensory innervation - the peripheral neuronal population whose activation has been most directly implicated in the genesis of headaches.
+The responses of meningeal sensory afferents are being studied using in vivo extracellular single-unit electrophysiology in anesthetized animals, as well as in awake animals using a state-of-the-art two-photon calcium imaging approach.
 To decipher the triggering mechanisms of headache, the Levy lab combines these approaches with pharmacological and genetic tools to investigate key cellular and molecular processes that modulate the responses of these headache-producing neurons under conditions that have been linked to headache genesis in humans.